 Click on the pictures to see them as full screen.

-This is a county park but there’s a lesson to learn about trails for anyone involved with the design of parks.
-In the east corner next to Rosecrans there’s a very well built stairs made of wood and dirt.
-It seems to hold up over time, but they made an ergonomic mistake.
+This is a county park but there’s a lesson to learn about making dirt trails that go up hill.
+In the east corner next to Rosecrans there’s a very well built stairs made of dirt reinforced by wood.
+It seems to hold up over time, and no ruts.
+But they made an ergonomic mistake that is well worth noting.
 The spacing of the steps is exactly wrong.
-Instead of each step being placed where each foot takes a step up.
-Here, unless you are either a giant or a little kid you end up making two steps at the same level, then one step up.
+Instead of each step being placed where each foot takes a step up, here, unless you are either a giant or a little kid you end up making two steps at the same level, then one step up.
 Then again two steps along, one step up.
 That one step up each time is done with the same leg.
 That is painful in short order.
-When carving the path into the side of the hill if you cannot make ordinary stair spacing, make it random; or better yet, introduce 2 step-ups in a row, once in a while, to give the other foot a chance at doing all the work.
+When carving the path into the side of the hill if you cannot make ordinary stair spacing, make it random.